matt2718/colorado-qb/_pages/tournaments/nationals.md

 The [High School National Championship Tournament](https://www.naqt.com/hsnct/) (HSNCT) is hosted by NAQT.
-HSNCT is the largest tournament in quiz bowl, with a field size of roughly 300 teams.
-The tournament uses timed rounds, and the distribution is similar to that of NAQT's regular sets (though the questions are harder).
+HSNCT is the largest tournament in quiz bowl, with a field size of over 300 teams.
+The tournament uses timed rounds, and the distribution is similar to that of NAQT's regular-season sets (though the questions are harder).
 Teams can qualify by placing in the top 15% of any tournament that uses NAQT questions.

 In addition to HSNCT, schools that meet [NAQT's definition of a "small school"]( https://www.naqt.com/hs/small-school.html) can qualify for the [Small School